Save big (up to $1,875) on small business tools with our free membership, business.com+

 Why We Chose Oracle NetSuite CRM as the Best CRM Software With ERP Capabilities

-Its comprehensive technology collection, built-in integrations, accounting features, integrations and e-commerce functions eliminate the need for multiple platforms.
+NetSuite’s comprehensive technology collection, built-in integrations, accounting features and e-commerce functions eliminate the need for multiple platforms.
 You can run your entire business with this software, not just your sales, marketing and customer support departments.
 For these reasons and more, Oracle NetSuite CRM is our top choice for companies looking for a CRM with ERP capabilities.

 To access the CRM, businesses must subscribe to the overall NetSuite platform.
-That puts a lot of high-grade technology at your fingertips but could present financial and usability concerns.
+That puts a lot of high-grade technology at your fingertips, but it could be challenging if your business operates on a tight budget or doesn’t have an IT team to help with implementation and adoption.

 FYIDid you know